felipearborestrepo/Incident-Response-Potential-Impossible-Travel-MITRE-ATT-CK/README.md

 ## 🧪 Part 2: Work the Incident (NIST IR Lifecycle)

 ### 1️⃣ Preparation📋
-- Define roles and procedures
+- Before deploying any detection logic, I started by outlining clear roles and procedures for handling potential account anomalies like impossible travel events.
+This included documenting how alerts would be investigated, who would own the incident, and what steps would be taken at each stage of the response.

-- Ensure logging and detection tools are in place
+- I also made sure that the necessary tools and services were properly configured

 ---